islco/mo-static/README.md

 ### humans.txt

 By default, the `humans.txt` file only lists ISL as a contributor.
 You should add project contributors to this list.
-Also, you should add any special thanks, and update technology colophone to be appropriate for the project.
-See [humanstxt.org](http://humanstxt.org/Standard.html).
+Also, you should add any special thanks, and update the technology colophone to be appropriate for the project, see [humanstxt.org](http://humanstxt.org/Standard.html).